U.S. trade chief Tai says recovery depends on addressing global vaccine inequity

 White House Chief of Staff Ron Klain said here on Sunday that Tai would "start talks on how we can get this vaccine more widely distributed, more widely licensed, more widely shared," adding that more details would be offered in coming days.

-Liberal Democrats in Congress have put pressure on President Joe Biden’s administration to support the vaccine intellectual property waiver, arguing it would help save lives and prioritize people over drug company profits.
+A majority of Democrats in the U.S. House of Representatives, and many liberal Democratic senators have urged President Joe Biden’s administration to support the vaccine intellectual property waiver, arguing it would help save lives and prioritize people over drug company profits.

-But the pharmaceuticals industry opposes the proposed waiver as too broad and setting a precedent that would erode incentives to develop future vaccines.
+The pharmaceuticals industry sees the proposed waiver as too broad and would set a precedent that would erode incentives to develop future vaccines.

+Democratic Representative Earl Blumenauer, head of the Ways and Means trade subcommittee, told reporters that Tai and other U.S. officials were trying to develop a path forward, and narrowing the scope of the proposed waiver could help reassure industry.

+Representative Rosa DeLauro told reporters she spoke with Commerce Secretary Gina Raimondo earlier on Wednesday and saw “some positive signs” the Biden administration was committed to aiding other countries in the current humanitarian crisis.

 “The scope of the requested waiver is overbroad and unjustified in light of the economic harm it would cause and the negligible benefits it would provide,” wrote the members, led by House Judiciary Committee senior Republican Darrell Issa.

-Reporting by David Lawder; Additional reporting by Patricia Zengerle; Editing by Jonathan Oatis and Peter Cooney
+Reporting by David Lawder; Additional reporting by Patricia Zengerle and Andrea Shalal; Editing by Jonathan Oatis and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.